What is the Sea Duck Joint Venture?

 In the early 1990s several populations of sea ducks were declining in numbers for unknown reasons, prompting increased concern about the status of North American sea ducks.
 Scientists noted that even basic biological information was lacking for most sea duck species.
 The Sea Duck Joint Venture (SDJV) was proposed as a mechanism to address these information gaps, and the partnership was formally established in 1999 under the North American Waterfowl Management Plan.

 Sustainable populations of North American sea ducks are maintained throughout their ranges.

-The SDJV promotes the conservation of all North American sea ducks through partnerships by providing greater knowledge and understanding for effective management.
+The SDJV promotes the conservation of all North American sea ducks through partnerships by providing greater knowledge and understanding for effective population and habitat conservation and management.

-The SDJV works with partners to generate and disseminate knowledge that will inform management decisions and sea duck conservation in North America.
+The SDJV works with partners to generate and disseminate knowledge that informs management decisions, habitat protection initiatives, and sea duck conservation in North America.

 The SDJV increases awareness of sea ducks and encourages engagement of management and scientific communities, industry, and the public in sea duck conservation through effective communications and outreach.

 Since its inception, SDJV has identified migratory routes and important habitats for several species, delineated populations, prioritized monitoring needs, conducted experimental surveys and developed new survey methods.
 Satellite telemetry projects, such as the Atlantic and Great Lakes Sea Duck Migration Study, have provided valuable information on migratory patterns, breeding areas, and key staging sites for scoters and Long-tailed Ducks.
 This information and survey data were used to develop the Sea Duck Key Habitat Sites Atlas, which identifies the most important areas for sea ducks in North America.

 Learn about past and on-going SDJV supported projects